Editor – This is the second post in our blog series about what it’s like to work at NGINX. Check out the entire series!

 Another highlight is my recent transition to product management, having always been part of engineering organizations.
 I’m really happy that I can explore a different career path at a company I already know I like!

 As an organization, we are working toward providing value.
 This is very evident in what we do on a daily basis.
 Within the engineering organization, we are very aware of customer feedback and constantly working on improving the product in response to it.
 We freely interact across organizations, working with pre‑sales, systems engineering, and customer support to gather feedback and find solutions.
 This open culture truly empowers everyone to do the best that they can, see the impact, and get feedback quickly.
 NGINX’s culture of Curiosity, Openness, Progress, Excellence, and Mutual Accountability is visible across teams and how people interact with each other.

 What do you like to do when you power off the laptop?

 My weekends and evening mostly revolve around my kids and their activities.
 The open work culture at NGINX enables me to be part of the events at school.
 We do love to travel and spend time exploring new places.
 Every year, I run two half marathons and it’s great to be able to continue to do that.

 Life at NGINX is only as good as the people who work with us and share our values.
-To find out more about what drives us as part of the F5 family, check out #LifeatNGINX on Twitter and read about #[email protected] on our blog.
-If our values speak to you, apply to join the team at NGINX, or browse through the current open roles available throughout F5 and Aspen Mesh.
+To find out more about what drives us as part of the F5 family, read about #Culture@NGINX on our blog, and check out #LifeatNGINX on Twitter and the complete #Life@NGINX blog series.